Email FacebookTwitterMenu burgerClose thin

 Active income can come from a variety of sources, including salaries and wages, self-employment as well as commissions and bonuses.

-Self-employment.
-Income that comes from self-employment, including consulting and freelance work, also falls under the category of active income.
+• Self-employment: Income that comes from self-employment, including consulting and freelance work, also falls under the category of active income.
 Instead of a company or organization compensating you for your time and work, self-employed workers generate their own business.
-It’s important for these types of workers to understand the intricacies of self-employment taxes and deductions, as well as navigate the fluctuating nature of self-employment income.
+These types of workers need to understand the intricacies of self-employment taxes and deductions, as well as navigate the fluctuating nature of self-employment income.

 What Is Passive Income?